franzmelchiori/alyvix-doc/test_case_building/system_keywords.rst

     | ``Print Perfdata`` |
     +--------------------+

 *Print Perfdata* **prints all the performance variables** declared (and filled, but not declared) to a test case.
-By default (``print_output=True``), a message is printed out at the end of a test case execution to describe the overall state and eventually with the name of the last performance variable that has been measured and filled before a failure.
+By default (``print_output=True``), a message is printed out at the end of a test case execution to describe its overall state and eventually with the name of the last performance variable that has been measured and filled before a failure.

 .. _system_keywords-performance_keywords-store_perfdata: